Single-photon hologram of a zero-area pulse

-which is just the photon-number covariance.
-The subtraction is required due to many experiment repetitions per single camera frame, creating artificial coincidences (see supplementary material).
-To predict the form of $\mathcal{C}(\lambda_{+},\lambda_{-})$ let us consider the two-photon component of the signal ($s$) and idler ($i$) joint wavefunction $\Psi(\lambda_{s},\lambda_{i})$.
+which is the photon-number covariance.
+The subtraction is required due to many experiment repetitions per single camera frame, creating artificial coincidences (see SM).
+To predict the form of $\mathcal{C}(\lambda_{+},\lambda_{-})$ we consider the two-photon component of the signal ($s$) and idler ($i$) joint wavefunction $\Psi(\lambda_{s},\lambda_{i})$.
 The probability of observing a coincidence at spectral coordinates $\lambda_{\pm}$ of $\pm$ BS ports is given by: